SunnyAris/POSTMAN/Tabs.md

 ### GraphQL
 Send GraphQL queries with your Postman requests by selecting the GraphQL tab in the request Body.
 Enter your code in the Query area and any variables in the GraphQL Variables section.

+## Pre-request script

+You can use pre-request scripts in Postman to execute JavaScript before a request runs.
+By including code in the Pre-request Script tab for a request, collection, or folder, you can carry out pre-processing such as setting variable values, parameters, headers, and body data.
+You can also use pre-request scripts for debugging code, for example by logging output to the console.

+### An example usage of pre-request scripting could be as follows:

+- You have a series of requests in a collection and are running them in a sequence, such as when using the collection runner.
+- The second request is dependent on a value returned from the first request.
+- The value needs to be processed before you pass it to the second request.
+- The first request sets the data value from a response field to a variable in its Tests script.
+- The second request retrieves the value and processes it in its Pre-request Script, then sets the processed value to a variable (which is referenced in the second request, for example in its parameters).